ruby-grape/grape/README.md

   * Filter out the params that have been passed, but are not allowed.
   * Include any optional params that are declared but not passed.
+  * Perform any parameter renaming on the resulting hash.

 Consider the following API endpoint: